 Virulence factors can be used to map invasiveness and persistence of pathogens and can help to assess risk and plan treatment.
 We believe that characterizing an infection by its degree of pathogenicity rather than strict species identification can be beneficial.
 Similarly, different sub-types of pathogens can in some cases cause more severe or more invasive infections.
 Some Chlamydia serovars, Lymphogranuloma venereum, for example require a different treatment regimen.
 Aggravatingly, the infection can be asymptomatic and treatment failure might not be immediately apparent, leading to further transmission and long-term sequel.

 Host biomarkers can be indicators for severity, progress and prognosis of an infection.
 Besides characterizing the causative agent, a patient`s response to the infection can be used to guide treatment decisions.
-Sefunda`s goal is to draw information about the severity of an infection without the blood-draw and deliver results immediately with the test result.
-To avoid over-treatment with all its consequences for the individual and our society it is not enough to identify the cause but also information that predicts the individual’s response to initiate the most effective and gentle path to healing.
+Sefunda`s ultimate goal is to draw information about the severity of an infection without the blood-draw and deliver results immediately with the test result.
+To avoid over-treatment with all its consequences for the individual and our society it is not enough to identify the cause, we need information predicting the individual’s response to initiate the most effective and gentle path to healing.

 For highly contagious respiratory or gastrointestinal tract infections the urgency is often not treatment but preventing an outbreak.
 Rapid testing can help to confidently triage patients, to help decide who needs treatment, isolation or support.
 Sefunda is working on rapid and economic solutions to seamlessly integrate into bustling emergency and urgent care units, to support a busy user with no time to guess.